-With so many presidents to celebrate and remember, it’s sometimes hard to find a way to introduce learning about them or even just their names!
-My children all learn so differently, but my 8 year old has taught me many things about finding new ways to learn what seems to be impossible.
+With so many U.S. Presidents to celebrate and remember, it’s sometimes hard to find a way to introduce learning about them or even just their names!

 This is a wooden puzzle that we bought at a parent/child used clothing/toy store.
 None of my kids were very interested in it at the time, but I’m glad I held on to it!
 There are many other president puzzles you could use (like this one from Melissa and Doug).